MM#009 Default Target

 Dear Collaborators,

-Solar activity continues at a very low level with no sunspots
+Solar activity continues at a very low level, without any

-activities (say A-class flares) are likely in the next 24 hours.
+noteworthy activities are expected in the next 24 hours.

 See http://www.SolarMonitor.org for images and